 In \autoref{sec:simba} of this paper, we briefly review the \simba simulation and describe the input and output parameters of our ML frameworks.
-Our approach on using the ML algorithms and building the frameworks is explained in \autoref{sec:mls}. \autoref{sec:results} shows our best-performing ML frameworks and a comparison of them with the \simba values.
-This section also briefly outlines our approach for selecting the optimal algorithms and performance metrics.
-We also show the applicability of ML-based pipelines at z = 1, 2 through SFR, $M_{\rm HI}$, and $M_{\rm H2}$ predictions in \autoref{sec:regz}.
-For each redshift, the mass functions are displayed along with the additional scatter applied to each feature in \autoref{sec:massfunc}.
+Our approach to using the participating ML algorithms and the workflow of MIG is explained in \autoref{sec:mls}. \autoref{sec:results} shows predictions of MIG and compares them with the \simba values using performance metrics.
+We also show the applicability of MIG at $z=1,2$ through SFR, $M_{\rm HI}$, and $M_{\rm H2}$ predictions in \autoref{sec:regz}.
+For each redshift, the mass functions for each feature are presented in \autoref{sec:massfunc}.